Japow Hakuba trip information

 Mountain Rescue and Rescue Insurance

-I nearly thirty years of guiding I have had only two guest evacuations from the field for minor injuries and one for a medical condition.
+I over thirty years of guiding I have had only three situations where outside rescue resources were required, two for minor injuries and one for a medical condition.
 The probability that we will need a rescue are low but if we do need one the financial cost could be high.

 In Japan we may be charged for a rescue (depending on the situation).
 This could amount to many thousands of dollars.
 The other issue is the language barrier during a rescue.

-I RECOMMEND you purchase a GLOBAL RESCUE or AMERICAN ALPINE CLUB GLOBAL RESCUE insurance plan which can organize and pay for a field evacution.
+A GLOBAL RESCUE or AMERICAN ALPINE CLUB GLOBAL RESCUE insurance plan can organize and pay for a field evacution.
 This company has translators who are able to organize a rescue in Japanese.
 Note that Global Rescue alone does not cover hospital bills after the evacuation is complete.
 When purchasing Global Rescue insurance you can buy the IMG TRAVEL INSURANCE option at the same time in the “ADDITIONS” section (not the “Total Care” option), this covers medical bills after the rescue and includes translation services.

-There are other less expensive rescue insurance options as well.
+There are other rescue insurance options as well.
 Please go to my Mountain Rescue page for more information and links to purchase insurance.

 Medical insurance